How to customize the WordPress Password Reset Page - Sunny HQ

 The user interface for the password reset page is primarily controlled by:

-wp-login.php
+1. wp-login.php

-function to output the standard WordPress login page layout.
+• It uses the login_header() function to output the standard WordPress login page layout.

-Function (if manually embedded)- This function allows developers to add login-related forms (including the reset password form) into custom pages or templates.
+• Allows developers to add login-related forms (including the reset password form) into custom pages or templates.

 With that said, we can easily customize the look of the password reset page using:

-- Plugins (Ready-made solutions for non-developers)
+• Plugins (ready-made solutions for non-developers)

-- Completely Custom Pages (Redirecting the reset process to a new page)
+• Completely custom pages (redirecting the reset process to a new page)

 In this post we’ll be using plugins to customize the password reset page.
 We’ll also look at injecting custom CSS using functions.php.